 To simplify this information, good home-cooked dog food will have proteins like fish, turkey, chicken, beef (which also provides iron), or eggs.
 Carbohydrates include sweet potatoes, pumpkin, apples, quinoa, and brown rice.
 To add fat, use olive or safflower oil.
 Vitamin E is found in the safflower oil, Vitamin D, magnesium, and calcium come in salmon, and Vitamin A is brought to the mix through the sweet potato.

 Coming up with a home-cooked dog food recipe that ticks all of the boxes is best done in consultation with your veterinarian or canine nutritionist.
 Once you have a few meal plans set in place, you are good to go.

 Pre-Packaged Meal Options

 If preparing customized meals seems a bit daunting or time-consuming but you still want to treat your dog to the best in freshly made nutrition, pre-packaged meals for your canine may be the option for you.
-In response to common complaints surrounding kibble and your dog’s health, many smaller manufacturers or even local pet food stores themselves, are coming out with fresh, frozen, or freeze dried meal options.
-These precisely measured, portioned and labelled fresh food alternatives for your dog can help bridge the gap for owners just getting started in home-cooked meals.
+In response to common complaints surrounding kibble and canine health, many smaller manufacturers and pet food stores are coming out with fresh, frozen, or freeze-dried meal options.
+These precisely measured, portioned and labeled fresh food alternatives for your dog can help bridge the gap for owners just getting started with home-cooked meals.

-Prepared doggie dinners also are handy items to have while traveling with Fido or to leave with a sitter while you’re away.
+Prepared doggie dinners also are handy items to have while traveling with your furry companion or to leave with a sitter while you’re away.
 Whether frozen or fresh, pre-packaged meals will cost a little more than if you were making the recipe up from scratch, which takes into account the time and effort it takes to prep the fresh ingredients.
-If you have a very large dog, these types of meals may be a bit cost prohibitive for your family but smaller pups may find this the perfect solution for ease and convenience meets quality ingredients.
+If you have a very large dog, these types of meals may be a bit cost-prohibitive for your family but for smaller pups, you may find this the perfect solution for ease and convenience meets quality ingredients.